As we near the end of the decade, what changes can we expect to see in performance management practices?

 Addressing these issues is vital considering that employee experience has been a top trend in 2017 and that managers and employers are having to come to terms with the fact that we’re living in an employee-driven market.
 If we don’t focus on employee development and growth, we’ll fail to keep hold of our top performers.

-Revolutionise your Performance Management Practices in 2018View a Tour
+Revolutionise your Performance Management Practices

 2. Performance management systems will strive toward ‘simple’